 Louis F. Rossiter

-Research Professor, Program in Public Policy, William & Mary
+Research Professor in the Thomas Jefferson Program in Public Policy at William & Mary

 Lou Rossiter is an expert in health economics.
 He has testified or been an expert in the following areas: competition in the financing and delivery of health services, reimbursement economics, managed care organizations (especially Medicare Advantage and Medicaid managed care), prescribed medicines, survey research, health information analytics.

 Rossiter is formerly the Secretary of Health and Human Resources for the Commonwealth of Virginia.
 As Secretary, he was responsible for over 15,000 employees in 13 agencies, including Virginia Medicaid.
 He brought the major information technology projects in the Secretariat to national prominence and made major reforms in Virginia Medicaid.
 Rossiter was previously a Professor of Health Administration at Virginia Commonwealth University from 1982 to 2000.
 He took a leave of absence from the university from 1989-1992 to serve as deputy for policy to the Administrator of the Centers for Medicare and Medicaid Services (CMS).
 As deputy, he created and directed a new payment system for U.S. hospitals under Medicare, was responsible for the CMS Strategic Plan and formulated all agency policy initiatives through the federal legislative process.